Finding Your Lost Pet

 - Use 8 ½ x 11 paper – colored paper can draw more attention.

-- Include your pet’s species (dog, cat, etc), breed or breed mix, sex (including whether it is spayed or neutered), age, weight, color, markings.
+- Include your pet’s species (dog, cat, etc), appearance, gender (including whether it is spayed or neutered), age, weight, color, markings.

 - Leave out one or two distinguishing marks or characteristics—a floppy ear, a stubby tail, a missing canine tooth, one blue eye), so you can determine whether someone claiming to have found your pet actually has.

 - Do not put your name or address on the flyer.